Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/AssetManager.md

 ---
 ## Limitations
 As of 5.1, there is still no way of mixing C++ and blueprint data assets, for now you can only have C++ data assets, and you can't do a lot of hierarchy setups.
 All of your parents must live at a C++ level.
-Because the item data asset variable lives in C++, there is no way to reference blueprint data assets.
+Because the item data asset variable inside <span style="color:slateblue">**FS_InventoryItem**</span> lives in C++, there is no way to reference blueprint data assets.
 If you check "Has Blueprint Classes" the system will not work.

 ---
 ## Bulk Editing